ckswilliams/modOpenREM/docs/install-offline.rst

 * Note: this version is modified in comparison to the version in PyPI, and will malfunction if you use the official version

-**A webserver** such as Apache, although this can be left till later - you can get started with the built-in web server
+**A webserver** although this can be left till later - you can get started with the built-in web server

 Download python packages from PyPI